Skip to main content

 Virtual Monthly Meetings take place on the 2nd Thursday of every month at 4pm

-— Open To All —
+โ€” Open To All โ€”

 (email Jasmine Edwards for Zoom/Calendar invite)

-Our Mission: The BIPOC Postdoc Alliance brings together underrepresented racial and ethnic postdoctoral scholars across disciplines to build valuable professional networks and promote diversity and inclusiveness.
+The BIPOC Postdoc Alliance (BIPOC-PA) is a supportive community for traditionally underrepresented racial and ethnic postdoctoral scholars across all disciplines.
+Participation in the PDA’s BIPOC Postdoc Alliance will assist in personal and professional growth by exchanging information on skill building workshops, funding resources for BIPOC researchers, professional networking events for career advancement with BIPOC faculty and staff in addition to BIPOC-focused organizations, educational outreach opportunities in local underrepresented communities, and social outings to promote camaraderie among our community.
 The BIPOC-PA values your insight on the distinctive issues facing BIPOC postdocs and we strive to address these issues in a collaborative effort between us, the Postdoc Association (PDA), the Office of Postdoctoral Affairs (OPA), and other units across campus.
 Together, we can improve the BIPOC postdoc experience at UNC Chapel Hill.

 Get in Touch